egalibert/egalibert/README.md

 I'm Elliot, I just finished my studies at @HiveHelsinki(2023).
 I started my developer career in 2020 and have never looked back since.
 I enjoy solving problems and love learning something new everyday!
 A lot of my commits have gone into the schools Vogsphear but projects are here.
 I also recently passed and finished Helsinki Universitys Python programming basic (5/5) and advanced parts (4/5).

-- 🌱 I’m currently learning web development through Helsinki University Full Stack Open program.
+- 🌱 I’m currently learning web development through Helsinki University Full Stack Open program and Java Programming.
 - 🔭 I’m currently working on finding myself an internship.

 Programming tools/languages I know: